 Decide which pieces of data are crucial for your business’s success.
 This means deciding which customer details, sales information or product data you absolutely need to keep an eye on.

 For example, if you’re in B2B SaaS, understanding your customers' organizations is crucial.
-This includes information such as company size, industry vertical, geographical location, decision-making hierarchy and past interactions with your company.
+This includes information such as company size, industry vertical, geographical location, decision-making hierarchy, "intent" data and past interactions with your company.

 However, you’d also monitor metrics such as sales pipeline, conversion rates, average deal size and sales velocity.